-February’s theme in my Facebook group, the Fempreneur Forum, is Money Mindset.
+February’s theme in my Facebook group, the Audacious Entrepreneur’s Sandbox, is Money Mindset.
 This is something that MANY Entrepreneurs struggle with, especially at the beginning, and especially for women.
 Women aren’t culturally conditioned to assume entitlement in ourselves, and that is one of the first assumptions we must blast through when we start our own businesses.

 I have worked hard on my own Money Mindset since I started my first business in 2010.
 It’s not just something that comes intuitively — I had to weed through my logic, rationale, environment, and even the things I was surrounding myself with in order to come to a healthy and growth-oriented Money Mindset.

-Throughout the month of February in the Fempreneur Forum we will be discussing this issue.
-Our workshop on February 27, 2018 will be a deep dive with a Financial Advisor on developing your own best practices and mindset as your business grows.
+Throughout the month of February in Audacious Entrepreneur’s Sandbox we will be discussing this issue.
+Our workshop was a deep dive with a Financial Advisor on developing your own best practices and mindset as your business grows.
 First, I’d like to tell you about my own breakthrough experiences.

 Employment Trains Us To Accept Only Regular Pay